 Place wood chips on two sheets of tin foil.
 Close the tin foil to form pockets.
 Poke a few holes.

 Open the can of beer and drink (or empty) half of its content.
 I personally would never waste beer so it ended up in my stomach.
 Place the chicken on the can.
-Salt and pepper.
+Add salt and pepper.

 It is possible to smoke the chicken with a gas or charcoal BBQ.
 The key is to follow the instructions below: